farzin-fs/dart_import/README.md

 # dart_import

-A simple dart package to change all Dart/Flutter imports to relative format.
+A simple Dart package to help with import statements.
+It will change all Dart/Flutter imports to relative format, remove duplicated imports and sort imports alphabetically.

 ## Getting Started